PropertyTechnology/PT-WebForm/README.md

 `phone`
 ```
-The contact phone number of the consumer making the enquiry.
+The contact telephone number of the consumer making the enquiry.
 ```

 `message`